 - Fourth, never act in a provocative fashion to an unknown group of dogs.
 Yelling at the dogs or trying to shoo them should be avoided.
 In the incident under discussion, not much is known about the circumstances surrounding this tragic incident involving Ms. Garcia.
 For example, we do not know how she acted when she first encountered the dogs.
 Did she engage in any behavior that may have facilitated or provoked this attack?

 - As a proactive measure, immediately report to animal control any pack of dogs (or for that matter any individual dog) that regularly roam free in public areas.
 If you know the owner of the dogs, complain, take photographs for evidence, and follow-up with complaints to the police and local animal control.
 Do not feed a pack of dogs.

 - Fifth, anyone who is alone and encounters a loose pack of dogs should be concerned for their safety.
-The situation is too unpredictable, partcularly if the dogs are large or if they are a pit bull type or mastiff type dog.
+The situation is too unpredictable, particularly if the dogs are large or if they are a pit bull type or mastiff type dog.
 Slowly walk away, never run, and if the dogs approach to investigate, remain motionless.
 Avoid eye contact.
 If one of the dogs begins to attack and you fall to the ground cover your neck and face.
 Collapse into a ball.
 This is your best defense.
 Rapid blood loss through punctures to the jugular vein or carotid artery are the usual cause of most fatal dog attacks.
-Dogs kill approximately 30 people, mostly elderly and the young, annually in the United States.
-Read more about dog bite safety in other sections of this website.
+Dogs kill approximately 35 people each year in the United States, mostly the elderly and the young.